Nithiyanandhanganesan/StockMarket/Options/OptionsStrategy.md

  - Choose when market does not move in any of the direction.
  - Most profitable strategy
  - Margin is also high
+ - Condition: Outside value CPR (Sideways Days)
+ - Outside value CPR occurrence in market is very rare.
+Hardly monthly twice.
+ - Also better to avoid when previous day has narrow CPR.
+Becaz that effect might still be there.
+ - Don't do this strategy on expiry day.

 SHORT STRANGLE (NON-DIRECTIONAL):
 ---------------------------------